JetBrains/kotlin-web-site/docs/topics/native-and-cross-platform.md

 Cross-platform app development, also called multiplatform development, is the process of building mobile apps that are compatible with several operating systems.
 Instead of creating separate applications for iOS and Android, mobile engineers can share some or all of the source code between multiple platforms.
 This way, the applications will work the same on both iOS and Android.

 There are various open-source [frameworks for cross-platform mobile app development](cross-platform-frameworks.md) available today.
 Some of the most popular are Flutter, React Native, and Kotlin Multiplatform.
-Below are some of the key pros and cons.
+Here are some of the key pros and cons:

 | **Benefits**                                                                                                                                                                                                                                                                                               | **Limitations**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|